Bay of Plenty cricket team: History

 Cricket in the Bay of Plenty developed as the population increased in the second half of the 20th century.
 Bay of Plenty won the Hawke Cup for the first time in 1985–86, captained by the Test player Andy Roberts, who scored 117 in the victory over Hawke's Bay.
 The next season, after relinquishing the title to Hawke's Bay, Bay of Plenty became the first team to lose and regain the Hawke Cup in the same season when they beat Hawke's Bay again.
 Since then, Bay of Plenty have won the title in 1996–97, 2012–13 and 2015–16.
 They hold the record for the highest team score in the Hawke Cup: 701, which they have reached twice – in 2013 and 2017.

 The Bay of Plenty Cricket Association set up the Bay of Plenty Cricket Trust (now called the Bay Oval Trust) in 2009 to develop the team's home ground, Bay Oval in Mount Maunganui.
 While it remains Bay of Plenty's home ground, it is also one of Northern Districts' grounds, and is now also an international venue, staging its first Test match in November 2019.

+Bay of Plenty and the other five Northern Districts association teams compete each season in two-day matches for the Fergus Hickey Rosebowl.
+The winner has the right to challenge for the Hawke Cup.
+Bay of Plenty also compete in the Brian Dunning Cup, the 50-over competition among the six teams.